GET 50% OFF any Yousician plan – available only on our website! Claim your discount here >

 A great song is always a sum of its parts.
-However, if there is one part of the song structure that is the highlight for most people, it’s the song’s chorus.
-That’s why being able to write a memorable and catchy chorus is crucial for getting a song stuck in the listener’s head.
-This is easier said than done.
+However, if there is one part of the song’s structure that is the highlight for most people, it’s the chorus.
+That’s why writing a memorable and catchy chorus is crucial for getting a song stuck in your listener’s head.
+This is easier said than done!

 What is the chorus of a song?

-The chorus is the part of a song that is usually repeated at least twice during the song’s runtime.
-In the song’s structure, the chorus most often takes place between verses and can be preceded by a shorter section known as a pre-chorus.
-The lyrics of a chorus tend to stay unchanged between repetitions, whereas the song’s verse is the part that is used more for storytelling and introducing new lyrics.
+The chorus is the part of a song that is usually repeated at least once.
+In the structure of the song, the chorus often occurs between verses, and it can come after a shorter section known as a pre-chorus.
+The lyrics of a chorus tend to stay the same between repetitions, whereas the song’s verse is the part that is used for storytelling and introduces new lyrics with the same melody.

-Many consider the chorus the song’s best and most memorable part.
-This is because it’s the song’s emotional highlight and the part with the grandest vocals and most energetic instrumentation.
-To accomplish this, the chorus needs to contrast with other parts of the song, and it can be preceded by a short build-up.
+Many consider the chorus the best and most memorable part of the song, especially in pop music.
+This is because it’s the song’s emotional peak and the part with the grandest vocals and the most energetic instrumentation.
+To accomplish this, the chorus must contrast with other parts of the song, and a short build-up can precede it.
 Instead of a proper intro, the song can jump straight into the chorus.
-In case there’s no separate outro for the song, the song’s chorus can end the song by repeating itself as the song slowly fades out.
+You might also have noticed that the intro can feature the same music as the song’s verse or chorus, but without the vocals.
+If there’s not a separate outro for the song, the song can end by repeating the chorus as the music slowly fades out.

-Although choruses are important parts of the entire song structure, you can write a song without one.
-Some songs with more elaborate and unusual song structure may leave out the chorus section completely.
+While most songs have a chorus, there are many songs without one.
+Although the chorus is an important part of the song structure, you can write a song without a chorus.
+Some songs with more elaborate and unusual structures may leave out the chorus completely.
 Examples of songs without a chorus include “Bohemian Rhapsody” by Queen, “Paranoid” by Black Sabbath, and “Hey Jude” by The Beatles.

 What is the difference between a chorus and a refrain?

-The chorus is sometimes referred to as a refrain.
-Depending on how you define the term, a refrain can be used as a synonym for chorus and used interchangeably.
-The word refrain can also refer to the lyrics that are repeated during the chorus.
+The chorus is sometimes referred to as the refrain.
+Depending on how you define the term, “refrain” can be used interchangeably with “chorus.”
+A refrain can also refer to the lyrics repeated during the chorus.
 In other words, a chorus is the entire repeated section of a song, whereas a refrain refers to a line of lyrics repeated during the chorus.
-However, the refrain (when used to refer to repeated lyrics) can be used outside of the chorus as well; for example, it can be used during the song’s verse.
+However, the refrain (when referring to repeated lyrics) can be used outside of the chorus as well, such as in the verse.

 What is the difference between a chorus and a pre-chorus?

-As mentioned, the chorus may be preceded by a shorter section that acts as a build-up to the more energetic chorus.
+As mentioned, the chorus may come after a shorter section that acts as a build-up to the more energetic chorus.
 This section is known as the pre-chorus.
-In addition to building up toward the song’s chorus, the pre-chorus can be used to let the listener know that the chorus is about to start.
+In addition to building up toward the chorus, the pre-chorus can let the listener know that the chorus is about to start.
 This is a great way to get the listener excited for the next section.

-In some cases, moving from the song’s verse straight into the chorus could feel too abrupt.
-In this case, the pre-chorus provides a smoother transition between the different parts of the song.
-A pre-chorus may be needed especially if the verse and the chorus share the same chord progression.
+In some cases, moving from the verse straight into the chorus might seem too abrupt.
+The pre-chorus provides a smoother transition between the different parts of the song.
+A pre-chorus may be necessary, especially if the verse and the chorus share the same chord progression.
 Without a pre-chorus in between the two, the song may seem too repetitive.

 What is a hook?

-In addition to refrain, the term hook can cause some confusion and may be used interchangeably with chorus and refrain.
-However, the song’s hook is something a bit more specific.
-Again, the chorus is the whole section of a song, whereas the hook is a specific element of the song that catches the listener’s ear — like a fishing hook catching a fish.
+In addition to a refrain, the term “hook” can cause some confusion.
+It can be used interchangeably with chorus and refrain.
+However, a song’s hook is a bit more specific.
+Again, the chorus is an entire section of a song, whereas the hook is a specific element of the song that catches the listener’s ear — like a hook catching a fish.

 The confusion between a hook and a chorus arises from the fact that the hook often takes place during the song’s chorus.
 The hook can be a vocal or instrumental melody or a line of lyrics, for instance.
 If a single part of a song gets stuck in your head, it’s most likely the hook.

-Learn about song structure and different parts of a song
+Learn about song structure and singing with Yousician

 Start your free trial